 As with the content marketing strategies discussed above you need to always think about how to give value to the B2B buyer and help them in their role.
 Your email communications should show them how your products can benefit their business or demonstrate your industry authority.

 Email marketing should work alongside your content marketing strategy.
 For example, if you’ve created a new guide or webinar series, this is the ideal thing to email your B2B customers about.
+You can also make it easier for your audience to join webinars or events by including interactive content like add to calendar buttons to your emails.

 I previously worked with an HR tech company that did a great job of this.
 We filmed a series of short videos, educating businesses about some upcoming HR legislation, and sent them to our email database over the course of a couple of weeks—followed by a limited-time offer for our services.